Reviving the Edna Pearce Lockett Estate

 Unfortunately, Irma destroyed a number of giant oak trees that were a tremendous expense to cut up and remove.
 Thompson now has his own bucket truck, so he can trim the trees periodically himself.
 He also cleared away a lot of the brush covering Lockett Lane.

-As part of the bid, Thompson agreed to maintain the Pearce family cemetery and to give relatives and friends visitation rights.
-He has cleaned the gravestones and sometimes he and his wife, Donna, place flowers on the graves.
+As part of the bid, Thompson agreed to maintain the Pearce family cemetery and to give visitation rights to relatives and friends.
+He has cleaned the gravestones and sometimes he and his wife place flowers on the graves.

 Thompson recently hired Burke Marine Construction to rebuild the deck on the dock.
 Since SFWMD maintains a flowage easement on the part of the property that borders the Kissimmee River, Thompson had to get a permit from SFWMD in order to have the work done.

-“Butch is our her,” Loisa Kerwin, manager of the Riverwoods Field Lab, who has partnered with SFWMD for the last 20 years on the Kissimmee River Restoration Project, said.
+“Butch is our hero,” said Loisa Kerwin, manager of the Riverwoods Field Lab, who has partnered with SFWMD for the last 20 years on the Kissimmee River Restoration Project.
 “He lets us dock our Kissimmee Explorer pontoon boat, which I use for Student Field Studies and Eco-Tours at his property, and lets me bring my guests across the property to access the boat ...
 He’s also doing important work fixing up the homestead.”

 At the time, SFWMD was in negotiations to lease the property to Highlands County as an agricultural museum.
 The deal fell through, and for the next 23 years, SFWMD tried unsuccessfully to find another agency to take over and maintain the property.